List of DC Comics characters: L: Zoe Lawton

-Zoe Lawton was created by Christos Gage and Steven Cummings.
-She made her first appearance in Deadshot #1.
+Zoe Torres-Lawton is the daughter of Deadshot (Floyd Lawton).
+She was created by Christos Gage and Steven Cummings, and made her first appearance in Deadshot vol. 2 #1 (February 2005).

-The daughter of Michelle Torres and Deadshot (Floyd Lawton), Zoe Lawton was conceived following a casual liaison.
+Zoe is illegitimate daughter of Michelle Torres and Floyd.
 Her mother gave up prostitution and drugs for Zoe's sake and moved them to a poor neighborhood in Star City, where she was raised for four years without her father's knowledge of her existence.

+DC Rebirth revamped the character with training under the names Rekoil and Liveshot.